lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/archive/beegfs_on_demand.md

 ## Mount point

-Understanding of mounting and the concept of the mount point is important for using file systems and object storage.
-A mount point is a directory (typically an empty one) in the currently accessible file system on which an additional file system is mounted (i.e., logically attached). \<span style="font-size: 1em;">The default mount points for a system are the directories in which file systems will be automatically mounted unless told by the user to do otherwise. \</span>\<span style="font-size: 1em;">All partitions are attached to the system via a mount point.
-The mount point defines the place of a particular data set in the file system.
+Understanding of mounting and the concept of the mount point is important for using filesystems and object storage.
+A mount point is a directory (typically an empty one) in the currently accessible file system on which an additional filesystem is mounted (i.e., logically attached). \<span style="font-size: 1em;">The default mount points for a system are the directories in which filesystems will be automatically mounted unless told by the user to do otherwise. \</span>\<span style="font-size: 1em;">All partitions are attached to the system via a mount point.
+The mount point defines the place of a particular data set in the filesystem.
 Usually, all partitions are connected through the root partition.
 On this partition, which is indicated with the slash (/), directories are created. \</span>

 ## BeeGFS introduction

 \<span style="font-size: 1em;"> [BeeGFS](https://www.beegfs.io/content/)
-is the parallel cluster file system. \</span>\<span style="font-size:
+is the parallel cluster filesystem. \</span>\<span style="font-size:
 1em;">BeeGFS spreads data \</span>\<span style="font-size: 1em;">across
 multiple \</span>\<span style="font-size: 1em;">servers to aggregate
 \</span>\<span style="font-size: 1em;">capacity and \</span>\<span
 style="font-size: 1em;">performance of all \</span>\<span
-style="font-size: 1em;">servers to provide a highly scalable shared network file system with striped file contents.
+style="font-size: 1em;">servers to provide a highly scalable shared network filesystem with striped file contents.
 This is made possible by the separation of metadata and file contents. \</span>

 BeeGFS is fast, flexible, and easy to manage storage if for your issue filesystem plays an important role use BeeGFS.
 It addresses everyone, who needs large and/or fast file storage

-## Create BeeGFS file system
+## Create BeeGFS filesystem

-To reserve nodes for creating BeeGFS file system you need to create a [batch](../jobs_and_resources/slurm.md) job
+To reserve nodes for creating BeeGFS filesystem you need to create a [batch](../jobs_and_resources/slurm.md) job

     #!/bin/bash